 Aerial Detection Survey Data Disclaimer: the USFS Forest Health Protection (FHP), the Alaska Division of Forestry and its partners strive to maintain an accurate Aerial Detection Survey (ADS) Dataset, but due to the conditions under which the data are collected, FHP and its partners shall not be held responsible for missing or inaccurate data.
 ADS are not intended to replace more specific information.
 An accuracy assessment has not been done for this dataset; however, ground checks are completed in accordance with local and national guidelines http://www.fs.fed.us/foresthealth/aviation/qualityassurance.shtml.
 Maps and data may be updated without notice.
 Please cite "USDA Forest Service, Forest Health Protection and its partners" as the source of this data in maps and publications.

-Below are links to pdf versions of the most recent Alaska statewide forest health protection survey reports.
+Below are links to the most recent Alaska statewide forest health protection survey reports.
 Older reports are available by request.

 - Forest Health Conditions in Alaska – 2012 (PDF)

 - Forest Health Conditions in Alaska – 2011 (PDF)

 Submit aerial survey data and map information requests to: